reiver/go-chainname/README.md

 Package **chainname** provides **chain-names** for different blockchain-networks, for the Go programming language.

+The data for the **chain-names** comes from https://chainid.network/

 ## Documention

 Online documentation, which includes examples, can be found at: http://godoc.org/github.com/reiver/go-chainname